Canada Rural and Northern Immigration Pilot

 If you’re eligible, you can apply for a valid job offer, after which you apply for the community recommendation and finally for permanent residence.

-How Do I Apply For Community Recommendation?
+How Do I Apply for an RNIP Community Recommendation?
+(RNIP Step-by-Step Process)

 You apply for the community recommendation from its website.
 Here you get the guidelines for the application process and supporting documents (provide copies, not originals) for the specific community.